-- 5. No make up exams will be given.
-Should a student arrive after the first examinee has turned in the test materials, she/he will be considered as not having taken the examination. - 6.
-No extra credit - 7.
-No food or drink in the labs - 8.
+- 1. Text book and access to MasteringBiology are required. - 2.
+Class attendance is required.
+Four absences will result in administrative withdrawal. - 3.
+No make up exams will be given.
+Should a student arrive after the first examinee has turned in the test materials, she/he will be considered as not having taken the examination. - 4.
+No extra credit - 5.
 Cellular telephones to remain off while in the class.
 No text messaging.
 Phones should not be on the desk.
-Bags, purses etc. should be placed under the table. - 9.
-No hoodies on the date of exams - 10.
+Bags, purses etc. should be placed under the table.
+No smart phones on exam days. - 6.
+No hoodies on the date of exams - 7.
 No Web browsing.
 Points from your test grade will be deducted if you don't obey the rules.

 Attendance: Attendance is mandated by the state.
-You are expected to attend the entirety of the scheduled labs.
+You are expected to attend the entirety of the scheduled lecture and lab classes.
 You are also responsible for materials covered during your absences.
+Instructors may be willing to consult with you for make-up assignments, but it is your responsibility to contact the instructor.
 Class attendance is monitored daily.
 Although it is your responsibility to drop a course for nonattendance, the instructor has the authority to drop you for excessive absences.
 You may be dropped from a course after accumulating absences in excess of 12.5 percent of the total hours of instruction (lecture and lab).
 For example: